 The Cloud Massage Shiatsu Machine is a versatile and effective foot and lower leg massaging machine.
 This customizable unit accommodates most feet and can deliver heat and a variety of massage types, including kneading Shiatsu, air pressure, and vibration.
 The adjustable bar allows you to fit this machine to a chair, bed, or angle it for the calves.
 This massager also has an oscillating airbag feature that moves one foot and then the other laterally across the rollers.
 This unique massaging method is great for addressing overstimulation when the user's feet are being kneaded.

 While the Cloud Massager will likely have you feeling like you're on cloud nine once it's up and running, we found that the user interface leaves something to be desired.
 First off, the only indicators for the settings are different colored flashing lights, meaning you'll need to have a good memory or keep the user's manual handy for reference.
 Moreover, it was too aggressive for many of our testers, even at the lowest settings, and some couldn't even leave their feet in to complete the massage time.
 There are no speed settings to dial in the experience, and at 24 pounds and 20 inches long, it is heavy and large, especially for a small apartment.
-Still, this machine offers an all-around better massage experience than the competition, and it's easy to clean for multiple users.
+Still, this machine offers an all-around high-quality massage, especially for those looking to up the intensity.

 Heat: No | Massage Speeds: 1 Speed with adjustable air pressure